-Normally, representations and warranties cover ownership of shares and assets, condition of assets, financial statements, business operations, compliance with laws, and claims and liabilities.
-The CANADA Bennett Jones LLP technical differences between representations and warranties are minor and it is common practice to refer to both.
+Normally, representations and warranties cover ownership of shares and assets, condition of assets, financial statements, business operations, compliance with laws, and outstanding claims and liabilities.
+The technical differences between representations and warranties are minor and it is common practice to refer to both.